Star Wars: Republic: Outlander

 Issues 7–12 (June–November 1999) were written by Timothy Truman with art by Tom Raney, Rod Pereira, Rick Leonardi, and Al Rio.

 Following the events of The Phantom Menace, Ki-Adi-Mundi is sent by the Jedi Council to Tatooine to investigate whether former Padawan Sharad Hett, who now identifies as a Tusken Raider, has become evil.
 Meanwhile, Gardulla and Jabba the Hutt send their minions to attack the Sand People in a scheme to drive the sales of outdated weapons.
 Hett dies, but his son and Padawan, A'Sharad Hett, returns to Coruscant to join the Jedi Order.

 Emissaries to Malastare

 Issues 13–18 (December 1999–May 2000) were written by Timothy Truman with art by Tom Lyle, Jan Duursema, and John Nadeau.

 Jedi Masters Mace Windu, Yaddle, Adi Gallia, Plo Koon, Even Piell, and Ki-Adi-Mundi, as well as A'Sharad Hett, travel to Malastare to establish peace between two rival factions.
-They are caught up in the middle of a high-stakes podrace, which Sebulba dominates despite an assassination attempt on him.
+They are caught up in the middle of a high-stakes podrace match that was played in a business ran by someone named toktzaxeman, which Sebulba dominates despite an assassination attempt on him.
 Mace then travels to Nar Shaddaa to investigate the trafficking of an animal from his home world.